Carcinogenesis (oncogenesis)

 3) Genome instability in carcinogenesis:

 Cancers are known to exhibit genome instability or a mutator phenotype.The protein-coding DNA within the nucleus is about 1.5% of the total genomic DNA.
 Within this protein-coding DNA (called the exome), an average cancer of the breast or colon can have about 60 to 70 protein altering mutations, of which about 3 or 4 may be “driver” mutations, and the remaining ones may be “passenger” mutations.
 However, the average number of DNA sequence mutations in the entire genome (including non-protein-coding regions) within a breast cancer tissue sample is about 20,000.
 In an average melanoma tissue sample (where melanomas have a higher exome mutation frequency) the total number of DNA sequence mutations is about 80,000.
 These high frequencies of mutations in the total nucleotide sequences within cancers suggest that often an early alteration in the field defect giving rise to a cancer (e.g. yellow area in the diagram in the preceding section) is a deficiency in DNA repair.
 The large field defects surrounding colon cancers (extending to about 10 cm on each side of a cancer) were shown by Facista et al. to frequently have epigenetic defects in 2 or 3 DNA repair proteins (ERCC1, XPF and/or PMS2) in the entire area of the field defect.
 When expression of DNA repair genes is reduced, DNA damages accumulate in cells at a higher than normal level, and these excess damages cause increased frequencies of mutation and/or epimutation.
 Mutation rates strongly increase in cells defective in DNA mismatch repair or in homologous recombinational repair (HRR).
 A deficiency in DNA repair, itself, can allow DNA damages to accumulate, and error-prone translesion synthesis past some of those damages may give rise to mutations.
 In addition, faulty repair of these accumulated DNA damages may give rise to epimutations.
 These new mutations and/or epimutations may provide a proliferative advantage, generating a field defect.
-Although the mutations/epimutations in DNA repair genes do not, themselves, confer a selective advantage, they may be carried along as passengers in cells when the cell acquires an additional mutation/epimutation that does provide a proliferative advantage.
+Although the mutations/epimutations in DNA repair genes do not, themselves, confer a selective advantage, they may be carried along as passengers in cells when the cell acquires an additional mutation/epimutation that does provide a proliferative advantage.4) Non-mainstream theories:

-Several alternative theories of carcinogenesis, however, are based on scientific evidence and are increasingly being acknowledged.
+There are a number of theories of carcinogenesis and cancer treatment that fall outside the mainstream of scientific opinion, due to lack of scientific rationale, logic, or evidence base.
+These theories may be used to justify various alternative cancer treatments.
+They should be distinguished from those theories of carcinogenesis that have a logical basis within mainstream cancer biology, and from which conventionally testable hypotheses can be made.Several alternative theories of carcinogenesis, however, are based on scientific evidence and are increasingly being acknowledged.
 Some researchers believe that cancer may be caused by aneuploidy (numerical and structural abnormalities in chromosomes) rather than by mutations or epimutations.
 Cancer has also been considered as a metabolic disease in which the cellular metabolism of oxygen is diverted from the pathway that generates energy (oxidative phosphorylation) to the pathway that generates reactive oxygen species (figure).
 This causes an energy switch from oxidative phosphorylation to aerobic glycolysis (Warburg's hypothesis) and the accumulation of reactive oxygen species leading to oxidative stress (oxidative stress theory of cancer).
 All these theories of carcinogenesis may be complementary rather than contradictory.

 Another theory as to the origin of cancer was developed by astrobiologists and suggests that cancer is an atavism, an evolutionary throwback to an earlier form of multicellular life.
 The genes responsible for uncontrolled cell growth and cooperation between cancer cells are very similar to those that enabled the first multicellular life forms to group together and flourish.
 These genes still exist within the genome of more complex metazoans, such as humans, although more recently evolved genes keep them in check.
 When the newer controlling genes fail for whatever reason, the cell can revert to its more primitive programming and reproduce out of control.
 The theory is an alternative to the notion that cancers begin with rogue cells that undergo evolution within the body.
 Instead they possess a fixed number of primitive genes that are progressively activated, giving them finite variability.